crate/cratedb-guide/docs/integrate/polars/index.md

 :::{rubric} About
 :::

-[Polars] is a blazingly fast DataFrames library with language bindings for Rust, Python, Node.js, R, and SQL.
-Polars is powered by a multithreaded, vectorized query engine, it is open source, and written in Rust.
+[Polars] is a high‑performance DataFrames library with interfaces for Rust, Python, Node.js, and R, plus a SQL context.
+It is powered by a multithreaded, vectorized query engine and written in Rust.

 - **Fast:** Written from scratch in Rust and with performance in mind, designed close to the machine, and without external dependencies.